ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/stale-indexes.markdown

 ## Setting cut-off point

-Even when using `WaitForNonStaleResults` with a time-out like shown above, it is still possible to get back stale results - for example when a very lengthy indexing task is executing.
-A better approach to make sure you are working with non-stale results is to use a cut-off point and tell the server to use that as a base:
+A better approach to make sure you are working with non-stale results is to use a cut-off point and tell the server to use that as the point the database should index to:

 {CODE stale3@Indexes\StaleIndexes.cs /}